Cars 3: Driven to Win

 Cars 3: Driven to Win is a 2017 racing game developed by Avalanche Software and published by Warner Bros.
-Interactive Entertainment.
-It is the sequel to Cars: the Video Game and Cars 2: the Video Game.
+Games.
+It is the sequel to Cars: The Video Game and Cars 2: The Video Game.
 The game is based on the 2017 film of the same name.
-It is the first Disney game without the involvement of Disney Interactive Studios since its closure on May 10, 2016, and the first game developed by Avalanche Software since acquired and re-established by Warner Bros. from Disney.
+It is the first Disney game without the involvement of Disney Interactive Studios since its closure on May 10, 2016, and the first game developed by Avalanche Software since it was acquired from Disney and re-established by Warner Bros.
 The game was released for the Nintendo Switch, PlayStation 3, PlayStation 4, Xbox 360, Xbox One, and Wii U, on June 13, 2017, in North America, in Europe and Australia on July 14, 2017, and in Japan on July 20, 2017.

-In the game, set after the events of the third film, seven-time Piston Cup Champion Lightning McQueen, who has decided to continue his racing career, participates in a "Lightning Storm Cruise" series of challenges organized by his former rival Chick Hicks, with the ultimate goals of beating his rival Jackson Storm in an exhibition race and becoming a "hall of fame driver".
+In the game, set after the events of the third film, the seven-time Piston Cup Champion Lightning McQueen, who has decided to continue his racing career, participates in a "Lightning Storm Cruise" series of challenges organized by his former rival Chick Hicks, with the ultimate goals of beating his rival Jackson Storm in an exhibition race and becoming a "Hall of Fame Master".

 Plot

-Following Lightning McQueen and Cruz Ramirez's collective victory at the 2017 Florida 500, (Note: As depicted in Cars 3 (2017)) Lightning has decided to continue his racing career.
-After Cruz coaches him on using a simulator where he races against Doc Hudson, Smokey, Louise Nash, River Scott, and Junior Moon, Lightning appears on Chick Hicks's show, Chick's Picks with Chick Hicks.
-Chick organizes a race between Lightning, Cruz, and Jackson Storm, with Storm allowing them "a few warm-up races", and the event is dubbed the "Lightning Storm Cruise".
+Following Lightning McQueen and Cruz Ramirez's collective victory at the Florida 500, (Note: As depicted in Cars 3 (2017)) Lightning has decided to continue his racing career.
+After Cruz coaches him on using a simulator where he races against recreations of Doc Hudson, Smokey, Louise Nash, River Scott, and Junior Moon, Lightning appears on Chick Hicks's talk show, Chick's Picks with Chick Hicks.
+Chick organizes a race between Lightning, Cruz, and Jackson Storm, with Storm allowing them a few warm-up races, and the event is dubbed the "Lightning Storm Cruise".

-After Lightning defeats Miss Fritter, "Mater the Greater", and Chick himself in challenges, he has his race against Storm.
-Lightning wins, and Storm claims the race was "fixed for ratings".
-After Storm then says that he can "beat anyone, anywhere", he ends up evading Fritter at Thunder Hollow, as Lightning, Cruz, and Chick watch.
+After Lightning defeats Miss Fritter, Mater the Greater, and Chick Hicks in racing challenges, he has his final race against Storm at the Florida International Super Speedway.
+Lightning wins, and Storm claims the race was "fixed" for ratings.
+After Storm then says that he can beat anyone anywhere, he ends up evading Fritter at Thunder Hollow, as Lightning, Cruz, and Chick watch.